 When it comes to fall decorating, I don’t shy away from color.
 Sure, I love subtle neutrals too but I say bring on the orange in October!

 Since we painted our dining room navy, (Sherwin Williams – Naval), decorating with the complementary color of orange made sense.
-Plus, it’s really the only time of year I use orange in my home.
+Plus, fall is really the only time of year I use orange in my home.
 It’s fun to embrace some seasonal color inside when the leaves are turning outside.

-I kept each place setting very simple with a single orange pumpkin.
-In the past, I have decorated fall tables using white pumpkins in the same way.
+On each place setting, I kept it very simple with a single orange pumpkin.
+In the past, I’ve decorated fall tables using white pumpkins in the same way.
 Why not use the seasonal items that are readily available?

 To go along with my blue and white dishes, I mixed in some ginger jars and some orange velvet pumpkins.
 I love the soft texture of those velvet pumpkins…so perfect for fall.

-Instead of using flowers for my centerpiece, I chose a simple glass hurricane.
-Dining by candlelight is so cozy especially with the sun setting so early these days.
+Instead of using flowers for my fall centerpiece, I chose a simple glass hurricane.
+Dining by candlelight is so cozy, especially with the sun setting so early these days.
 Honestly, I am not too thrilled about the early sunsets …but what can you do?

-Before long, we will be turning our clocks back and it will be completely dark by dinner.
+Before long, we’ll be turning our clocks back and it will be completely dark by dinner.
 I guess our grilling days are numbered…

 Since it’s that time of year where we are spending more time indoors, we might as well make our interior spaces as inviting as possible.

-Now that my dining room is set for fall, maybe we will be inspired to use the space more often.
+Now that I’ve set my dining room fall, maybe we’ll be inspired to use the space more often.